 Becoming a pediatrician was something I have wanted to do since I was a child.
 My older brother is a pediatrician and trained at Cincinnati Children’s.
 I was a patient here when I was six years old and vividly remember the Ruth Lyons toys.
 I was a volunteer in college through the Child Life department.
 I have organized Christmas caroling through the PICU and hospital units during holidays past.
 I have grown up with CCHMC as my home away from home.

-I attended medical school at UC and took extra electives at CCHMC while I spent time with my older daughter before starting my pediatric residency here in 1988.
+I attended medical school at UC and took extra electives at Cincinnati Children's while I spent time with my older daughter before starting my pediatric residency here in 1988.
 My second daughter was born at the end of my residency.
 I have been on staff here since completing my residency, starting out in private practice in the Cincinnati community.
 I worked with many healthy and complicated patients, even some home on ventilators.
 I would frequently round at four or five hospitals every morning before going into the office.
 Newborns were the highlight of my day.

 My career took a turn when I discovered that I could work with many of my favorite colleagues rounding on newborns at the nurseries through Newborn Care Associates.
 For me, this has been a position that gives me the opportunity to care for families as they welcome newborns into this world.
 I enjoy teaching them what to expect in the hours, days and weeks after this momentous occasion.